ChrisBaker-dev/TerminalApplication/README.md

 In order to ensure these features work, I will have to parse hashes/lists, utilize the profile class and handle errors reguarding empty data structures.

-## Development Outline - user interaction/experience
+## R7 -Development Outline - User Interaction/Experience
+---

 ### Profile Creation
 **Profile creation** will be prompted to the user on startup.
 They will be able to select between logging into an existing profile or create a new one.
 The user will receive feedback from the application on what steps they can make, and if errors are beiung encountered, they will be displayed to the user and ask for a new input.